 - Get all the comfy things.
 I never have enough fleece throws or pillows.
 I switch them out every now and then, but my living room looks like a slumber party year-round.

 - Turn it all off.
 I am very fortunate to live in a quiet area (not to mention on the top floor where I can leave my blinds open to my wooded view all the time).
-Recently, I have found that taking even just a few minutes to read, write, or just think without any electronics on or in my face really helps me clear my mind and focus on what I am doing and how I am feeling.
+Recently, I have found that taking even just a few minutes to read, write, or just think without any electronics in my face really helps me clear my mind and focus on what I am doing and how I am feeling.

 - Move around.
 Especially as someone with anxiety, I feel it in my body and mind if I have been inactive all day.
 Stretch, do some yoga, do some mild exercise, or go for a walk.